Home Sweet Home Alone: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.

 Benjamin Lee of The Guardian gave the film 3 out of 5 stars and wrote: "Home Sweet Home Alone is a surprisingly entertaining, if wholly unnecessary, sequel, a tangerine where we expected to find a lump of coal."
 Jennifer Green of Common Sense Media also gave it 3 out of 5 stars and wrote: "By this point, after no fewer than five previous features in the franchise, Home Sweet Home Alone might not have much new to offer.
 But the characters here have a wholesomeness to them that was missing in some of the earlier films."
 Aditya Mani Jha of Firstpost rated the film 3 out of 5 stars and wrote: "Overall, Home Sweet Home Alone is a competently mounted but unambitious film.
 At times, it plays like a showreel from its source material, and the makers are okay with it being that way.
-This makes it efficient in the blockbuster sense, but even its keenest backers will find it difficult to remember too many of the film’s all-new scenarios or one-liners after the end credits roll."
+This makes it efficient in the blockbuster sense, but even its keenest backers will find it difficult to remember too many of the film's all-new scenarios or one-liners after the end credits roll."
 Adam Graham of The Detroit News gave it a grade of B− and wrote: "Home Sweet Home Alone holds its own, a new spin on an old tale that keeps the spirit of the original alive."